redlibrarian/redlibrarian.github.io/_posts/2016-10-19-open-data-question-of-knowledge.markdown

 This kind of technocratic positivism reminds me of the state of musicology before the publication of Joseph Kerman's *Contemplating
 Music: Challenges to Musicology* (1985).
-Prior this, music was considered autonomous, above and apart from social, economic, political, and even cultural determinations.
+Prior to this, music was considered autonomous, above and apart from social, economic, political, and even cultural determinations.
 Kerman's book was part of a movement towards situating musical culture within a social framework, that saw